mrshanahan/guerilla-checkers/README.md

 Setup &amp; build in the way you normally build Elm.

 - Make sure Elm is installed: https://guide.elm-lang.org/install/elm.html
-- To build into a readily-distributable package, run `elm make` in the repository root on the `GuerillaCheckers.elm` file &amp; copy the resulting `index.html`:
+- To build into a readily-distributable package, run the `make.sh` in the repository root:

-      $ elm make src/GuerillaCheckers.elm
+      $ ./make.sh

+  The complete package will be copied to `./dist`.
+You can load `./dist/index.html` in a browser to see the full application.
-- To simply inspect it locally, run `elm reactor` in the repository root &amp; navigate to `src/GuerillaCheckers.elm`:
+- To inspect or modify the Elm code locally, run `elm reactor` in the repository root &amp; navigate to `src/GuerillaCheckers.elm`:

       $ elm reactor
       Go to http://localhost:8000 to see your project dashboard.

+  Note that you will be missing some CSS styling when running the application this way.